If you could get more employees to engage right now, would you do it?

 They are inundated with an abundance of tech and communications tools, and they have their preferences.
 Communicators must reach employees on their channel and device of their choice.
 It could be an employee app for frontline workers who are always on the go, email for your office-based workforce, or even the intranet.
 A multi-channel approach is the best method to connecting and engaging your employees.

-Bonus tip: Employee engagement best practices include robust workforce communications platforms that span the workforce and integrate tools, allowing you to do the following.
+Bonus tip: Internal communications best practices include robust workforce communications platforms that span the workforce and integrate tools, allowing you to do the following.

 - Publish to multiple channels, including e-mail, intranet, and apps, from one platform.